 |First phase||Second phase||Third phase|

 4. Preparation, assessment and selection of project proposals

 1. Execution of exploratory action research projects with personalised remote mentoring

 1. Closing workshop

 2. Public presentation of results

 4. Identification of potential co-facilitators and mentors

-Thanks to the partnership amongst the British Council's operations in Peru, Chile, Colombia and Mexico, this programme encourages the exchange of experiences in an international network of classroom researchers who share common challenges and seek to solve specific issues they face in their professional practice.
+Thanks to the presence of the programme in several Latin American countries, the exchange of experiences in an international network of classroom researchers who share common challenges and seek to develop their students’ communicative skills in English is possible.

-As of date, we have trained around 60 Champion Teachers as classroom researchers, selected from 1400 applicants from all over Peru.
-We have decentralised the initial training to at least two regions of the country and we have globally published the pedagogical initiatives of more than 20 Champion Teachers.
+As of date, in Peru we have trained 94 Champion Teachers as classroom researchers, selected from over 1800 applicants from all over the country.
+We have globally published the pedagogical initiatives of more than 20 Champion Teachers.
 We are also very proud of having trained local mentors and trainers to ensure the sustainability of the programme.